AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/functional-testing.md

 ### Unit Test

-You need to provide the unit tests for your AEM application, which are the foundation of every testing strategy.
+You are encouraged to provide the unit tests for your AEM application, which are the foundation of every testing strategy.
 They are intended to run fast and often and give early and fast feedback.
 They are tightly integrated into the developer workflows, your own CI/CD and the AEM cloud service deployment pipelines.

 They are implemented using JUnit and are executed with Maven.
 Please refer to the [core module of the AEM Project Archetype](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/developing/archetype/core.html#unit-tests)